TD22057/insteon-mqtt/doc/mqtt.md

 ## KeypadLinc

 The KeypadLinc is a wall mounted dimmer control and scene controller.
 Basically it combines a dimmer switch and remote control.
 The dimmer portion of the KeypadLinc uses the dimmer settings (see above).
-The other buttons are output only buttons like a remote control which alternate sending on and off commands to trigger scens.
+The other buttons are treated as switches (see the switch documentation above) but have no load connected to them.
 KeypadLincs are usually configured as 6 button or 8 button devices with the following button number layouts:

 ```
    6 button         8 button